Saweety Boora: Early and personal life

 Boora was born on 10 January 1993 in rural Hisar, Haryana.
 Her father Mahender Singh, a farmer, played basketball at the national level.
 Boora was a state-level kabaddi player before switching to boxing in 2009 at the insistence of her father.
 She initially trained in the farmlands near Chaudhary Charan Singh Haryana Agricultural University and had to move out of Haryana in order to pursue a career in the sport.
-Siwi Boora is the younger sister of Saweety Boora.
+Her younger sister Siwi Boora also took up boxing.

 On 7 July 2022, Boora married Deepak Niwas Hooda.

 Career

 At the 2014 AIBA Women's World Boxing Championships in Jeju City, Boora won the silver medal in the light heavyweight (81 kg) event after losing the final to China's Yang Xiaoli.
 Boora was the only Indian to reach the final of an event at the 2015 Asian Women's Amateur Boxing Championships in Wulanchabu where she settled for silver after losing to the same opponent.

 In 2017, Boora received Government of Haryana's Bhim Award for her sporting achievements in the 2015–16 season.
 In 2018, she changed her weight class from light heavyweight (81 kg) to middleweight (75 kg) as the former is not part of the Summer Olympics.
 She was eliminated in the pre-quarterfinal round of the 2019 AIBA Women's World Boxing Championships.

+On 12 February 2024, Sweety Boora joins Political Party BJP with his Husband Deepak Niwas Hooda.

+2023 IBA Women's World Boxing Championships

+She became the 7th Indian boxer (male or female) to be crowned World Champion after defeating Wang Lina of China by 4–3 on 25th March 2023 in the Light heavyweight category.